-On Friday 31 January the UK ceased to be a member of the EU and entered a transition period during which EU law and regulation will continue to apply during negotiations on a Free Trade Agreement (FTA).
+On Friday 31 January 2020, the UK ended its membership of the EU.
+At this point, it entered a transition period during which EU law and regulation continues to apply while a Free Trade Agreement (FTA) is negotiated.

-This is likely to lead to continuing uncertainty until there is greater clarity on the final terms of the agreement and the extent to which it will cover existing trade in goods and services, including financial services.
+This is likely to cause continuing uncertainty until there is more clarity on the terms of any agreement, as well as the extent to which the agreement will cover existing trade in goods and services, including financial services.

 As part of our Brexit planning we have considered a range of scenarios, including the possibility of a FTA not being in place by the end of the transition period, and put in place arrangements to mitigate any potential disruption for our customers, clients and operations.

 We will continue to follow developments closely and regularly review the arrangements we have in place, including those for a ‘cliff edge’ scenario.
-As a global investment manager we have extensive experience of adapting to regulatory change and working across borders.
+We have extensive experience of adapting to regulatory change and working across borders.

 Our priority is to ensure we are in the best possible position to provide our customers and clients with continuity of service, regardless of the scope and terms of any FTA which takes effect between the UK and the EU when the transition period comes to an end.